-Students suspended from their home schools for discipline reasons may be assigned to the Houston County Crossroads Center.
+Students suspended from their home schools for discipline reasons may be assigned to the Houston County WIN Academy.

 Any students entering the Houston County School System from YDC, residential treatment facilities or other appropriate facilities must contact the Executive Director of Secondary Operations for admission.
-The student may be referred to a tribunal hearing for appropriate placement.